crattat/vibrator/README.md

 # vibrator
-A devices for vibration analysis for brushless motors and propellers.
+A device for vibration analysis for brushless motors and propellers.